Korak-997/clroten/README.md

     or
     $ ruby main.rb --decrypt
     ```
-  * To decrypt a Text or Short sentence
+  * To decrypt :
+    *  Single or Multiple words
+    *  Single or Multiple Sentences
     ```
     $ ruby main.rb -D
     or